Blue Chip Electronics

-Blue Chip Electronics, Inc., later Blue Chip International was an American computer company founded by John Rossi in 1982.
+Blue Chip Electronics, Inc., later Blue Chip International, was an American computer company founded by John Rossi in 1982.
 Founded to develop peripherals for Commodore home computers, the company in 1986 began selling low-cost IBM PC compatibles.

 1982–1986: Foundation and Commodore peripherals

 Blue Chip Electronics was founded by John Rossi, an Arizona native who graduated from Arizona State University in the early 1970s.
 While in university, he married his high school sweetheart Rosita Rossi.
 After graduation, both Rosita and John Rossi spent three years in Saudi Arabia, the former landing a job teaching English to residents of villages near a gas–oil separation plant during the 1973 oil crisis.
-Taking an interest in international business during his stay in Saudi Arabia, John Rossi moved back to the United States in the mid-1970s to re-attend Arizona State University for a Bachelor of Global Management at Thunderbird.
+Taking an interest in international business during his stay in Saudi Arabia, John Rossi moved back to the United States in the mid-1970s for a Bachelor of Global Management at Thunderbird School of Global Management.
 He graduated in 1980, and by the end of the year he had launched his career in technology working for GTE Microcircuits.
 John Rossi turned over to Commodore Business Machines shortly after that, moving to Europe and earning the title of sales manager for Commodore's market in that continent.

 Rosita Rossi expressed exasperation with the long hours John had been working: "The company was going through great growth, and they didn't care about the families—just their business."
 John Rossi himself was dissatisfied with Commodore's management during the mid-1980s, when the company underwent three changes of chief executive officer (CEO), which removed its founder Jack Tramiel from office.
 In 1986, Rossi referred to Commodore as a "well-known revolving door".
 The two had considered moving to Germany, Scotland, and Hong Kong before settling in Dallas, Texas, in the United States.
 There, John Rossi incorporated Blue Chip Electronics as a side business in the early 1980s.
-By 1982, the company relocated to and formally incorporated itself in Scottsdale, Arizona, after Rosita began attending Thunderbird to earn business degree for herself.
+By 1982, the company relocated to and formally incorporated itself in Scottsdale, Arizona, after Rosita began attending Thunderbird to earn a business degree for herself.
 John hired another employee to help him devise the company's first products, while Rosita completed school.
-Although she had planned to work elsewhere, she became Blue Chips' third employee after graduating Thunderbird in 1983.
+Although she had planned to work elsewhere, she became Blue Chip's third employee after graduating from Thunderbird in 1983.